 Eyewitness: A Tribute to VdGG (2005) ****/TTT[Landberk contribute]

-Their first album was originally released in its Swedish-language version, Riktigt Äkta, which they re-recorded in English as Lonely Land.
-These appear to be two entirely different recordings; the Swedish version plays flatter and has a rawer sound than the English, and both albums have different bonus tracks, making them both essential for the aficionado.
-I Nattens Timma/Waltz Of The Dark Riddle is something of a 'Tron classic; Mellotron flute (underpinned with cello) and vocal, with the 'Tron (played by Simon Nordberg, incidentally) switching to strings halfway through each verse, coupled with a haunting melody that could only be Scandinavian.
+Their first album was originally released in its Swedish-language version, Riktigt Äkta, re-recorded in English as Lonely Land.
+These appear to be two entirely different recordings; the Swedish version plays flatter and has a rawer sound than the English, while they have different bonus tracks, making them both essential for the aficionado.
+I Nattens Timma/Waltz Of The Dark Riddle is a Mellotron classic; Mellotron flute (underpinned with cello) and vocal, the Mellotron (played by Simon Nordberg, incidentally) switching to strings halfway through each verse, coupled with a haunting melody that could only be Scandinavian.
 The rest of the album carries on in a similar vein, although there are a couple of slightly more upbeat numbers; Landberk were nothing if not melancholy, to the point where they made their aforementioned contemporaries sound like quintessential party bands.
 Well, nearly.
-There are too many highlights to name, but the 'Tron strings on Undrar Om Ni Ser (redolent of Crimso's Epitaph) are really quite superb.
-One of the band's strengths was not overusing the 'Tron, although it would've been far too easy to have smothered the whole thing in it.
-Admirable restraint, and a great album.
+There are too many highlights to name, but the Mellotron strings on Undrar Om Ni Ser (redolent of Crimso's Epitaph) are really quite superb.
+One of the band's strengths was not overusing the Mellotron, although it would've been far too easy to have smothered the whole thing in it.
+Admirable restraint and a great album.

-Unlike previous efforts to 'do an English version' (PFM, Kraftwerk), Lonely Land works very well indeed, with Dimle and Nordberg's lyrics translating well, assuming they are straight translations; some of the titles certainly are.
+Unlike previous efforts to 'do an English version' (PFM, Kraftwerk), Lonely Land works very well indeed, Dimle and Nordberg's lyrics translating well, assuming they are straight translations; some of the titles certainly are.
 Aside from the slightly brighter sound, the album is very similar to Riktigt Äkta, to be honest, although the English lyrics put a different slant on the material for the English-speaker.
 The other chief difference between the two versions is the excellent cover of T2's No More White Horses, complete with the Mellotron missing from the original.
-The bonus track on the Riktigt Äkta CD, Tillbaka (a cover, apparently, though I don't know of whom), hasn't been re-recorded, so you really need both of these.
+The bonus track on the Riktigt Äkta CD, Tillbaka, a cover of a track from the first Nature album, from 1972, hasn't been re-recorded, so you really need both of these.

-Now, I've been under the impression for some years that Landberk recorded their second album in Swedish, too, titling it Jag är Tiden, but after a lengthyish online search, I've come to the conclusion that every mention I've seen of this title actually refers to the 3-track EP they released in '94.
-One Man Tell's Another (sic), therefore, is the only version of their second album ever recorded, despite the Swedish-language EP versions of two of the songs.
-Noticeably more rhythmic than their debut, One Man is decidedly 'artier', both in sound and packaging, and marks the ascendance of Reine Fiske's guitar in the band's sound.
+Now, I've been under the impression for some years that Landberk recorded their second album in Swedish, too, titling it Jag är Tiden, but, after a lengthyish online search, I've come to the conclusion that every mention I've seen of this title actually refers to the three-track EP they released in '94.
+One Man Tell's Another [sic.], therefore, is the only version of their second album ever recorded, despite the Swedish-language EP versions of two of the songs.
+Noticeably more rhythmic than their debut, One Man is decidedly 'artier', both in sound and packaging, marking the ascendance of Reine Fiske's guitar in the band's sound.
 There's still plenty of Hammond and Mellotron to be heard, but it sounds to me as if the guitar took precedence during the album's writing sessions, particularly in the rhythm department.
-Album highlights include Kontiki, Valentinsong and the sublime Tell, also the album's Mellotron classic, with a superb chord sequence in the 'chorus' and a fantastic conclusion where Nordberg holds a dissonant chord, then flicks the track selector across all three sounds until the tapes run out.
-In fact, the 'Tron work throughout is excellent (again), with Tell being only the tip of the iceberg.
+Album highlights include Kontiki, Valentinsong and the sublime Tell, also the album's Mellotron classic, with a superb chord sequence in the 'chorus' and a fantastic conclusion, Nordberg holding a dissonant chord, flicking the track selector across all three sounds until the tapes run out.
+In fact, the Mellotron work throughout is excellent (again), Tell being only the tip of the iceberg.
 Superb.
-The Jag är Tiden EP is probably less essential, being Swedish-language remixes of two of the album tracks, with the fairly ordinary Marie & Anna being the only otherwise unavailable track.
-While not a bad song, it's the sort of track that would get itself lost about halfway through an album, and probably isn't worth splashing out a fortune for, although it has a typically nice 'Tron part.
+The Jag är Tiden EP is probably less essential, being Swedish-language remixes of two of the album tracks, the fairly ordinary Marie & Anna being the only otherwise unavailable track.
+While not a bad song, it's the sort of track that would get itself lost about halfway through an album, although it has a typically nice Mellotron part.

-Anyway, the band are playing in front of small club audiences in Italy and Germany in early '95, with vocalist Patric Helje singing in both Swedish and English.
+Anyway, it catches the band playing in front of small club audiences in Italy and Germany in early '95, vocalist Patric Helje singing in both Swedish and English.
 Many of the songs are extended versions, giving the band room to relax and stretch out a little, making a change from the also valid 'straight copy of studio version' outfits.
 The one outstanding performance included here is the opener, a great, Mellotron-driven version of Van der Graaf Generator's Afterwards, from The Aerosol Grey Machine, the Peter Hammill solo project that somehow ended up as the first VdGG album.
-In fact, thinking about it, Van der Graaf are one of Landberk's more obvious influences, although without the shouty bits.
-Anyway, most of the rest of the songs are from Riktigt Äkta/Lonely Land, mainly with 'Tron parts intact, although strangely, neither Pray For Me Now or Song From Kallsedet have any Mellotron at all, with the band presumably preferring Nordberg's Hammond drones.
-Whether or not Unaffected is 'official' isn't that relevant, really, especially with the band having gone the way of all things, so, generally recommended.
+In fact, thinking about it, Van der Graaf are one of Landberk's more obvious influences, albeit without the shouty bits.
+Most of the rest of the songs are from Riktigt Äkta/Lonely Land, Mellotron parts mainly intact, although, strangely, neither Pray For Me Now or Song From Kallsedet have any Mellotron at all, the band presumably preferring Nordberg's Hammond drones.
+Whether or not Unaffected is 'official' isn't that relevant, really, especially as the band have long gone the way of all things, so, generally recommended.

 A final release containing Landberk's music is the official double CD of 1995's Progfest, titled, funnily enough, Progfest '95.
 As with Anekdoten's set from the previous year, it would be good to hear the whole of their set, but that seems rather unlikely now, so we'll have to make do with the three tracks on offer.
 Good run-throughs of all three, but nothing you haven't heard before, to be honest; sounds like the same Mellotron parts as the studio versions, too, but worth hearing if you were going to buy the set anyway.